vrtnis/void-builder/CONTRIBUTING.md

 ### Add a new patch

 - first, you need to build VSCodium
-- then use the command `patch.sh <your patch name>`, to initiate a new patch
+- then use the command `./dev/patch.sh <your patch name>`, to initiate a new patch
 - when the script pauses at `Press any key when the conflict have been resolved...`, open `vscode` directory in **VSCodium**
 - run `yarn watch`
 - run `./script/code.sh`